influxdata/flux/docs/SPEC.md

 1. It defines the entrypoint of a Flux program
 2. It cannot be imported
-3. All query specifications produced after evaluating the _main_ package are coerced into producing side effects
+3. All statements are marked as producing side effects

+### Statements

+A statement controls execution.

+    Statement = OptionStatement
+              | VariableAssignment
+              | ReturnStatement
+              | ExpressionStatement .

 #### Import declaration